replicatedcom/core-challenge-troubleshoot-analyzers/README.md

 - Host OS
 - Host OS version
-- Time the host has been running
 - Number of cores
-- Load average over 15 minutes
+- Load average in seconds over the past 15 minutes
-- Disk usage on the root device
+- Disk usage in bytes on the root device
-- Inode usage on the root device
-- Total memory
 - Docker version
 - Docker storage driver